bytescout/ByteScout-SDK-SourceCode/Premium Suite/C#/First Sample/README.md

-## first sample in C# using ByteScout Barcode Suite
+## first sample in C# with ByteScout Premium Suite

-### Make first sample in C#: ### Tutorial on how to do first sample in C#
+### Simple tutorial on how to do first sample in C#

-Every ByteScout tool contains example C# source codes that you can find here or in the folder with installed ByteScout product.
-ByteScout Barcode Suite was made to help with first sample in C#.
-ByteScout Barcode Suite is the bundle that privides 3  SDK products to generate barcodes (Barcode SDK), read barcodes (Barcode Reaer SDK) and read and write spreadsheets (Spreadsheet SDK).
+An easy to understand guide to learn how to first sample in C#.
+ByteScout Premium Suite helps with first sample in C#.
+ByteScout Premium Suite is the bundle that includes twelve SDK products from ByteScout including tools and components for PDF, barcodes, spreadsheets, screen video recording.

-C# code snippet like this for ByteScout Barcode Suite works best when you need to quickly implement first sample in your C# application.
-C# sample code is all you need: copy and paste the code to your C# application's code editor, add a reference to ByteScout Barcode Suite (if you haven't added yet) and you are ready to go!
-Further enhancement of the code will make it more vigorous.
+ Want to speed up the application development?
+Then this C#, code samples for C#, developers help to speed up the application development and writing a code when using ByteScout Premium Suite.
+To use first sample in your C# project or application just copy & paste the code and then run your app!
+Use of ByteScout Premium Suite in C# is also described in the documentation included along with the product.

-Our website provides free trial version of ByteScout Barcode Suite.
-It comes along with all these source code samples with the goal to help you with your C# application implementation.
+Trial version along with the source code samples for C# can be downloaded from our website

-## Contact Customer Support
+## Get In Touch

 [Click here to get in touch](https://bytescout.zendesk.com/hc/en-us/requests/new?subject=ByteScout%20Premium%20Suite%20Question)